Vacation Bible School

-Vacation Bible School for 2020 was converted to a virtual format due to COVID-19.
-We will put any updates here as we have them for VBS 2021 plans.
-In the meantime, below are some details about what we had planned for the in-person version of VBS 2020.
+Vacation Bible School was converted to a virtual format due to COVID-19.
+We will put any updates here as we have them for upcoming VBS plans.
+In the meantime, below are some details about what we had previously planned for the in-person version of VBS.

 Commonly Asked Questions about VBS

 When is VBS?